Earthwar: Plot

 At Earth's Presidential Palace, the returning Legionnaires locate their comrades who were captured in battle with the Khunds, but are now being held by members of the Dark Circle.
 The Circle agents attempt to destroy Earth using a sphere of negative matter.
 Superboy, Mon-El, Ultra Boy, and Wildfire block most of the negasphere's energy as it is released, but the palace is demolished.
 Only a handful of Legionnaires are conscious when one of the Circle agents (who had been masquerading as Ambassador Relnic) reveals himself to be the escaped foe that Erin tried to warn the Legion about earlier: the sorcerer Mordru.

-Having skillfully manipulated the Resource Raiders, the Khunds, the Dark Circle and the events on Weber's World, Mordru seizes control of Earth.
-After a brief retreat, Superboy, Lightning Lad, Saturn Girl and Karate Kid rescue the imprisoned Legionnaires and Substitute Heroes.
-In orbit above Earth, Mordru fends off the entire group of heroes, until Element Lad is able to transmute the free-floating hydrogen atoms surrounding the sorcerer into soil.
+Having skillfully manipulated the Resource Raiders, the Khunds, the Dark Circle, and the events on Weber's World, Mordru seizes control of Earth.
+After a brief retreat, Superboy, Lightning Lad, Saturn Girl, and Karate Kid rescue the imprisoned Legionnaires and Substitute Heroes.
+In orbit above Earth, Mordru fends off the Legion until Element Lad transmutes the hydrogen atoms surrounding Mordru into soil.
 Having been effectively imprisoned underground, Mordru is defeated.
+(Note: Mordru loses his power upon being buried underground, as first seen in Adventure Comics #369 (June 1968).)
 In the aftermath of the crisis, the Khunds and the Dark Circle are driven out of United Planets territory.
 The U.P. and the Dominion sign an extended peace treaty.
 The Legion unanimously amends its constitution to allow married Legionnaires to remain on active duty.
 Lightning Lad and Saturn Girl opt to return to the team, while Bouncing Boy and Duo Damsel decline to do so.